-- Step 1 Expand Chassis in the Tree frame. - Step 2 Select the Power Supplies branch.
+Step 1 Expand Chassis in the Tree frame.

+Step 2 Select the Power Supplies branch.

 The Power Supplies table appears in the View frame.
-Table 3-13 describes the fields in the Power Supplies table.
+Table 3-11 describes the fields in the Power Supplies table.

 Field Description PS ID Numeric identifier of the power supply.
-For more information about the power supplies in your device, see the hardware installation guide for your server switch Туре Type of power (AC or DC).
+For more information about the p supplies in your device, see the hardware installation guide for your server Туре Type of power (AC or DC).
 Admin Status Displays up if you have activated your power supply or down (on select chassis) if you have disabled your power supply.
-Current Status Displays up to indicate that your power supply functions and currently supplies power to your device.
-Displays down for faulty power supplies.
-Utilization Percentage of total power supply resources in use.
-Voltage Voltage of the power supply.

-Table 3-13 Power Supply Table Field Descriptions
+Table 3-11 Power Supply Table Field Descriptions